Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

 \end{corollary}

-We now show that deterministic oracle machines issuing a \emph{single} round of (at least polynomially-many) parallel queries are not less powerful than deterministic oracle machines issuing \emph{multiple} rounds of (at least polynomially-many) parallel queries, if for the latter the number of rounds is a constant.
-This can easily be obtained by \cref{theo_exp_nexp_containment}.
-The analogue result for the \PHText, i.e., $\ParBoundedOracle{\PTime}{\NPTime}{k} = \ParOracle{\PTime}{\NPTime}$, for every fixed integer $k \geq 1$, was proven by \citet{Buss1991}.
+We now show that deterministic oracle machines issuing a \emph{single} round of (at least polynomially-many) parallel queries are as powerful as deterministic oracle machines issuing a \emph{constant} number of \emph{multiple} rounds of (at least polynomially-many) parallel queries.
+An intuition why at least polynomially-many queries are needed for the property to hold is provided after the corollary statement.
+The proof is in \zcref{sec_detailed_proofs_charting_nexp_oracles}.
+The analogue result restricted to $\PolHier$, i.e., $\ParBoundedOracle{\PTime}{\NPTime}{k} = \ParOracle{\PTime}{\NPTime}$ for every fixed integer $k \geq 1$, was proven by \citet{Buss1991}.